Cielbird/getheode/readme.md

 ## Use

+> Due to a re-write under way, the CLI is unusable now.

 Run a set of phonological rules on a set of words :

 `cargo run surface -b examples/romanization.txt -r examples/rules.txt -i examples/input.txt`